Following Amelia dot Calm

 “Our system of …”

-Amelia whispers into her fingers,
+Amelia whispers into her fingers, finishing Ms. Petty’s sentence with her own thoughts,

-Feeling feisty, Amelia jumps up with,
+Feeling feisty, Amelia jumps up and responds with,

 “Ya, OK!
 It’s not modern supply chains, they’re archaic money makers, we’ve evolved enough to be better than that now on multiple fronts.
 We’re inhumane.
 We’re barbaric.
 Wise use of technology can do so much better.
-It’s kept like this for profit and control.
+It’s kept like this for profit and control of the class structure.
 That!
 And … that’s exactly why I grunted!”

-She replies logically and calmly,
+She replies calmly, logically and briefly,

 Some of the kids chuckle quietly, but most remain wide-eyed at Amelia’s conviction today as she states her case.